 Under the terms of the lease, certain Tribal laws apply to the Lessee, including certain provisions of the Tribe's Tax Ordinance and Tribal Employment Rights Ordinance.
 Summaries of the Tribe's Land Use Plan and Land Use Code are provided in this section and in subsections of Chapter 3 of this appendix for reference.
 The Land Use Plan is a planning document adopted by the General Council of the Tribe in June of 1978 and most recently revised and adopted in December of 2010.
 The plan is "the policy guide to assure that future physical development within the Campo Indian Reservation occurs in a manner consistent with the Tribe's goals for its economic and social development and with its concern that this development does not threaten the environment and cultural resources of the Reservation or surrounding communities."
-In addition, it is important to the Tribe to "create and preserve a functional, healthful, decent, and efficient place in which to live for the tribal members, and to serve to inform tribal, public, and private interests regarding the long-range goals of the community."
+In addition, it is important to the Tribe to "create and preserve a functional, healthful, decent, and efficient place in which to live for the tribal members, and to serve to inform tribal, public, and private interests regarding the long-range goals of the community in order to coordinate their activities and work in harmony toward creating a desirable community."
 The Land Use Plan is meant to "provide technical information about the area's resources and potential, so that future growth and change may be directed in an orderly and appropriate fashion" (Campo Band of Diegueño Mission Indians 2010a).